3C0D/obsidian-repeat-last-commands/README.md

 - `yarn real`: Simulates a traditional plugin installation in your REAL vault
 - `yarn bacp`: Builds, adds, commits, and pushes (prompts for commit message)
 - `yarn acp`: Adds, commits, and pushes (without building)
-- `yarn version`: Updates version, modifies relevant files, then adds, commits, and pushes
+- `yarn v` or `yarn update-version`: Updates version, modifies relevant files, then adds, commits, and pushes
 - `yarn release`: Creates a GitHub release (prompts for release title, can be multiline using `\n`)
 - `yarn lint`: Lints the project
 - `yarn lint:fix`: Fixes linting issues